This article provides tips and tricks for using the Wharton public computers.

 - In-person access is available in Huntsman Hall, Steinberg Hall-Dietrich Hall and the Academic Research Building, Lauder Institute, Lippincott Library, Colonial Penn Center, Tangen Hall, and Robbins Hall.

 The computer labs in Jon M. Huntsman Hall (JMHH) are open anytime that the building is open (generally 7:00 AM - 2:00 AM every day during the school year, and 24 hours per day during reading days and final exams for the Fall and Spring semesters; Summer hours vary).
 (See Wharton Operations' building directory for a complete list of building hours.)

-There may be times when one or more labs are closed for instructional use, but there will always be one lab available for student use.
+There may be times when one or more labs are closed for instructional use, but there will always be at least one lab available for student use.

 Automatic Log Out from Public Computers

-If you are logged into a Lab, Group Study Room or Group Workstation computer in JMHH and have not touched the mouse or keyboard for 30 minutes, you will be automatically logged out.
+If you are logged into a Lab, Group Study Room, or Group Workstation computer on campus and have not touched the mouse or keyboard for 30 minutes, you will be automatically logged out.

-There will be a 30 second countdown before you are automatically logged out -- move the mouse or type on the keyboard to prevent the automatic logout process.
+There will be a 30 second countdown before you are automatically logged out during which you may move the mouse or type on the keyboard to prevent the automatic logout process.

-EMBA(San Francisco) students should contact the EMBA Program Office for more information.
+Note: This section applies to the Philadelphia campus.
+WEMBA SF students should contact the WEMBA Program Office for more information.

-If you are logged into one of the Wharton Campus Computers, you should see your (Y:) drive -- MyWhartonDrive -- in the lower left.
-If you do not see it, or you see a question mark over the drive, then we will need to fix your account.
+If you are logged into one of the Wharton Campus Computers, you should see your (Y:) drive – MyWhartonDrive – in the lower left corner of Window Explorer.
+If you do not see it, or if you see a question mark over the drive, then your account may require some adjustment.
 Please contact the Student Support Office to resolve the problem.

-Please note: Students from other schools taking a Wharton Class have access to MyWhartonDrive until their Class Account closes.
+Students from other schools who are taking a Wharton Class will also have access to a MyWhartonDrive until their Class Account closes.